Enabling Science & Fundamental Research with µAM

 Real World Example: University of Pisa

-One application of CERES in fundamental research is to print arrays of micropillars for cell transfection studies, as is planned by the University of Pisa.
-Read the full press release, and learn how CERES will be used for projects from life sciences to nuclear physics, photonics, and everything in between.
+Learn how CERES can be used to print micropillar arrays for cell transfection studies, and projects from life sciences to nuclear physics, photonics, and everything in between.

 Talk with Our Team